 Envision is an app that can extract visual information from your surroundings and convert it to meaningful audio output.
-The functions of Envision are categorised into two tabs: Text, General and Scan & Find.
+The functions of Envision are categorised into three tabs: Text, General and Scan & Find.

 All the current and future text recognition functions will be found under this tab that can be always accessed easily.
 Within this tab you will find the following functions: